 Some of this belief system can be considered Pantheism, an ancient doctrine that equates god to the forces and laws of the universe, and to all of life on the earth.
 But Pantheism seems to be more about an understanding of this in one’s intellect, and does not appear to offer a way to feel it in one’s heart and soul.

 The goal of LivingPulse is to get out of one’s head and to feel the pulse of Oneness in one’s soul in the present moment.
-I see LivingPulse as first, an organization, and second, a sanctuary, where individuals come together to share what they feel as spirituality through various practices.
+Since I first discovered a bit of connection with Oneness through nature and trail running, it has seemed logical that other activities and practices might also open a door to the LivingPulse.
+I see LivingPulse as first, an organization, and second, a sanctuary, where individuals come together to share what they feel as spirituality through various practices and rituals.

 That sense of spirituality comes from getting out of a focus on the individual ‘self’, and into a focus on the Oneness and Pulse of all things through different practices and rituals, right here, and right now, in this moment.
 Those practices will be led by special instructors and can take many forms: meditation, music, percussion, dance, yoga, communing with the natural world through running, hiking, and/or kayaking.
 And perhaps others that I have never considered.
 The goal of those practices is to be completely involved, with your whole being, in a deeply meaningful activity, for its own sake.
 The ego will disappear.